shawn-eary/MM/README.md

 # other

 I hope to some day add other projects, but I have a day job and I want to go goof off now.
-This is fun, but I feel maybe Cubase calling...
+Will probably skip Cubase for today and go stright to video games...